 Potential for COVID-19 importation to Brazil.
 Panel on the left shows the proportion (%) of passengers for the top-20 routes to Brazilian airports from countries that had reported COVID-19 cases by 5th March 2020.
 Panel on the right side estimated proportion (%) of importations for the top-20 routes from countries that had reported local COVID-19 by 5th March 2020.

-Importantly, with the recent reduction in the number of flights leaving from Italy and 51% of flights to Brazil depart from airports in the USA, we should anticipate for an increasing proportion of infected travelers arriving from the USA.
+Importantly, with the recent reduction in the number of flights leaving from Italy and 51% of flights to Brazil depart from airports in the USA, we should anticipate an increasing proportion of infected travelers arriving from the USA.
 At a time when the number of SARS-CoV-2 cases is steadily growing in Brazil, our findings highlight the high potential for the introduction of new cases in several cities of Brazil, especially in Sao Paulo and Rio de Janeiro metropolises.
-Rapid identification of locations where clusters of local transmission might first ignite is critical to better coordinate preparedness, readiness and response actions.
-There is a critical need for epidemiological, human mobility and genetic data to understand virus transmission dynamics across Brazil.
+Rapid identification of locations where clusters of local transmission might first ignite is critical to better coordinate preparedness, readiness, and response actions.
+There is a critical need for epidemiological, human mobility, and genetic data to understand virus transmission dynamics across Brazil.
 Continued integration of these data streams should help guide the deployment of resources to mitigate COVID-19 transmission Brazil.
 Check out a youtube video from Dr. Chico Camargo explaining our findings (in Portuguese).